Logistics: Logistics activities

-The term production logistics describes logistic processes within a value-adding system (ex: factory or a mine).
-Production logistics aims to ensure that each machine and workstation receives the right product in the right quantity and quality at the right time.
+In addition, the term production logistics describes logistic processes within a value-adding system (e.g., a factory or a mine).
+Production logistics aims to ensure that each machine and workstation receives the right product in the correct quantity and quality at the right time.
 The concern is with production, testing, transportation, storage, and supply.
-Production logistics can operate in existing as well as new plants: since manufacturing in an existing plant is a constantly changing process, machines are exchanged and new ones added, which gives the opportunity to improve the production logistics system accordingly.
+Production logistics can operate in existing as well as new plants.
+Since manufacturing in an existing plant is a constantly changing process, machines are exchanged and new ones added, which allows for improving the production logistics system accordingly.
 Production logistics provides the means to achieve customer response and capital efficiency.
-Production logistics becomes more important with decreasing batch sizes.
-In many industries (e.g. mobile phones), the short-term goal is a batch size of one, allowing even a single customer's demand to be fulfilled efficiently.
-Track and tracing, which is an essential part of production logistics due to product safety and reliability issues, is also gaining importance, especially in the automotive and medical industries.
+Track and trace solutions, which provide visibility of products through the production line, are an important part of modern production logistics, especially in the automotive and medical industries.

-Construction logistics has been employed by civilizations for thousands of years.
-As the various human civilizations tried to build the best possible works of construction for living and protection.
-Now construction logistics has emerged as a vital part of construction.
-In the past few years, construction logistics has emerged as a different field of knowledge and study within the subject of supply chain management and logistics.
+The term construction logistics has also been employed by civilizations for thousands of years.
+Now, construction logistics is an important part of the sector.
+In recent years, it has emerged as a distinct field of study within supply chain management and logistics.
+Modern construction logistics uses automatic vehicle location (AVL) to manage the movement of heavy equipment and materials.